Common side-blotched lizard: Rock–paper–scissors mechanism

 Female side-blotched lizards have also been shown to exhibit behaviorally correlated differences in throat coloration.
 Orange-throated females are considered r-strategists.
 They typically produce large clutches consisting of many small eggs.
 In contrast, yellow-throated females are K-strategists that lay fewer, larger eggs.
 Like the male morphs, the frequencies of these two female morphs also cycle with time.
 However, the cycle is shorter – two years in comparison to the male morphs’ four- or five-year cycle – and is not a result of frequency-dependent sexual selection.
 Instead, orange-throated females are more successful at lower population densities, where competition for food is less fierce and less selection pressure from predation occurs.
-When population density is high and or when predators abound, yellow-throated females tend to have higher reproductive success.
+When population density is high and/or when predators abound, yellow-throated females tend to have higher reproductive success.
 In general, their larger hatchlings have higher short-term and long-term survival rates, and these advantages are magnified in times of scarcity.
 Side-blotched lizards show displays and aggression shortly after hatching, and even minute differences in size can lead to increased social dominance and capacity to outcompete the smaller hatchlings.

+The blue female morphs behave similar to yellow female morphs instead of orange female morphs.